+Barry Lawrence Ruderman Antique Maps Inc.

+7407 La Jolla Boulevard La Jolla, CA 92037

+www.raremaps.com

-Barry Lawrence Ruderman Antique Maps Inc. 7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com [First State of First Map of Asian Continent] India Extrema XIX Nova Tabula second edition includes the same printer's device on both sides of the title.
+(858) 551-8500 blr@raremaps.com

+(1st State) [First Map of Asian Continent] India Extrema XIX Nova Tabula

+second edition includes the same printer's device on both sides of the title.

 Munster's Geographia was a cartographic landmark, including not only Ptolemaic maps, but also a number of landmark modern maps, including the first separate maps of the 4 continents, the first map of England and the earliest obtainable map of Scandinavia.
 Munster dominated cartographic publication during the mid-16th Century.
 Munster is generally regarded as one of the most important map makers of the 16th Century.

 Sebastian Munster was a linguist and mathematician, who initially taught Hebrew in Heidelberg.
 He issued his first mapping of Germany in 1529, after which he issued a call for geographical information about Germany, to scholars throughout the country.
 The response was better than hoped for, and included substantial foreign material, which supplied him with up to date, if not necessarily accurate maps, for the issuance of his Geographia in 1540.

+Rarity

-Rarity The first state of the map is very rare.
-This is the second example we have offerd in more than 20 years.
+The first state of the map is very rare on the market.

 Detailed Condition: